-Fractions with different denominators are called, unlike fractions.
+Fractions with different denominators are called the unlike fractions.
 Here the denominators of fractions have different values.
 For example, 2/3, 4/9, 6/67, 9/89 are unlike fractions.

 Since the denominators here are different, therefore it is not easy to add or subtract such fractions.
-To perform arithmetic operations like addition and subtraction in case of unlike fractions, we have to covert the unlike fractions into like fractions first.
+To perform arithmetic operations like addition and subtraction, we have to covert the unlike fractions into like fractions first.
 Then we perform the required operation.

 Addition and Subtraction of Unlike Fractions

 When we add and subtract two unlike fractions, we have to make the denominator equal first and then perform the respective operation.
 There are two methods by which we can make the denominator equal.
 They are:

 - Cross-Multiplication Method

 - LCM Method

 In the cross multiplication method, we cross multiply the numerator of the first fraction by the denominator of the second fraction.
 Then multiply the numerator of the second fraction by the denominator of the first fraction.
 Now, multiply both the denominators and take it as a common denominator.
-Hence we can add or subtract the fractions now.
+Then we can add or subtract the fractions now.

 Example: Add 1/3 and 3/4